Concordium/concordium.github.io/source/testnet/references/manage-accounts.rst

    :backlinks: none

-An account on the Concordium blockchain is owned by one or more :ref:`credential holders<glossary-credential-holder>` and consists of two parts: The :ref:`on-chain<glossary-on-chain>` part which is publicly visible, and maintained by the bakers, and the :ref:`off-chain<glossary-off-chain>` part. part which is publicly visible, and maintained by the bakers, and the :ref:`off-chain<glossary-off-chain>` part.
+An account on the Concordium blockchain is owned by one or more :ref:`credential holders<glossary-credential-holder>` and consists of two parts: The :ref:`on-chain<glossary-on-chain>` part, which is publicly visible and maintained by the bakers, and the :ref:`off-chain<glossary-off-chain>` part.

 The on-chain part of the account consists of